cober2019/react-ios-xe-ops/DemoCode/README.rst

 Why?
 -----

-CSR dont produce environmental data, doesnt have Qos, and not a layer 2 device.
+CSRs' don't produce environmental data, Qos, and it's not a layer 2 device.